 Interested in one of these?
-The most popular one out there is Magical Butter, which you can buy right from their website here.
+The most popular one out there is Magical Butter, which you can buy right here.

 Depending on what you’re making cannabutter for, you may find having one these around as handy as your blender or coffee maker.
 Personally, we prefer the crockpot method, but we think everything is better in the crockpot!

 But, how can I make my cannabutter taste better?